alpsfordays/B84-4001/README.md

 The B84-4001 keyboard PCB is a replacement (rejuvenation? revival?)
 PCB that makes use of the G84-4001's layout, switches, and keycaps and puts them into a subjectively more usable form.
 It was originally created as a personal project to make use of a new-old-stock controller-less G84 module (a G84-4001QAU/00).

 It supports one layout, the 83-key layout used by the aforementioned modules, though support for G84 variants with Windows keys may be added in future.
+No promises.

 ![top](/Pictures/top.jpg)
 <img src="/Pictures/beauty_shot.jpg" width="640">